Goldie369/Note-taker-app/README.md

 ## Credits

-Thank you to my tutor Collin Porter [Collin Porter!](https://github.com/portercol) for the help again!!!
+Thank you to my tutor Collin Porter [Collin Porter!](https://github.com/portercol) for help resolving assuises with the code and help to understand this assighment.